 How Does Siloing Improve Your User Experience?

 There is just one golden rule to score well in SERPs, and that is to provide meaningful content to users and value their time.
 Our only purpose should be, to please human visitors instead of robot search engines.
 That’s how it works!

 So, before jumping straight into the technical things, ask yourself this question, “will this SEO strategy be good enough for my human users?”.
 If you hear your inner voice saying ‘yes,’ then you are good to go.

 Nothing upsets the site visitors, more than a poor navigation system.
 Imagine, how essential, it is to silo and cross-link your website when you are shopping at an e-commerce store.
-For example, take a look at this image of Amazon.com, which shows results for sports t-shirts under the category of both men and women clothing, which is ideal for site visitors.
+For example, take a look at this image of Amazon.com, which shows results for sports t-shirts under the category of both men’s and women’s clothing, which is ideal for site visitors.

-Here, the word ‘sports t-shirts’ is linked to both ‘men’ and ‘women’ apparel page category.
-As you can see from the Image above, the optimized Silo framework on the website is allowing the users to choose the right category without getting lost.
+Here, the word ‘sports t-shirts’ is linked to both ‘men’ and ‘women’ apparel page categories.
+As you can see from the image above, the optimized Silo framework on the website is allowing the users to choose the right category without getting lost.

 Here are different ways you can use your silo document:

 - Determine gaps in the content strategy